|S E A R C H D V D B e a v e r|

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 The audio is transferred via a very strong DTS-HD Master 5.1 surround at a power-packing 4313 kbps.
 Unfortunately, I didn't find most of the separations very crisp but there is certainly some, impressive, depth in the effects.
-The score is by John Scott who, in his career, had composed for restored silents like the 1920 Dr. Jekyll and Mr. Hyde as well as Ted Kotcheff's classic Wake in Fright and Cult Camp Classics like 1970's Trog with Joan Crawford.
+The score is by John Scott who, in his career, had composed for restored silents like the 1920 Dr. Jekyll and Mr. Hyde as well as Ted Kotcheff's classic Wake in Fright, Cop-Out, and Cult Camp Classics like 1970's Trog with Joan Crawford.
 It sounds subtle and supportive especially in the transition from the jungle to civilization.
 There are optional English subtitles and my Oppo has identified it as being a region FREE disc playable on Blu-ray machines worldwide.

 The supplements include the strong commentary from Hudson and producer Thomas as found on the old DVD.
 I listened again - it is still good as there is so much to talk about in terms of production being such an expensive film.
 Other than that there is only a trailer.

 About the Reviewer: Hello, fellow Beavers!
 I have been interested in film since I viewed a Chaplin festival on PBS when I was around 9 years old.
 I credit DVD with expanding my horizons to fill an almost ravenous desire to seek out new film experiences.
 I currently own approximately 9500 DVDs and have reviewed over 5000 myself.
 I appreciate my discussion Listserv for furthering my film education and inspiring me to continue running DVDBeaver.
 Plus a healthy thanks to those who donate and use our Amazon links.